 Debricked’s tool assists in a continuous analysis of the software to detect open source vulnerabilities.
-It also helps the user prioritise and gives suggestions of fixes.
-Debricked integrates with the CI/CD environment for an enhanced continuous scanning, every time you push code.
-Its user-friendly interface allows visualising the repositories, vulnerabilities, commits and dependencies, as can be seen in the screenshots below.
+It also helps the user prioritize and gives suggestions of fixes.
+Debricked integrates with the CI/CD environment for enhanced continuous scanning, every time you push code.
+Its user-friendly interface allows visualizing the repositories, vulnerabilities, commits, and dependencies, as can be seen in the screenshots below.

 Shortly, the Debricked tool will also offer the possibility to create customized policies and rules, making the automation

 How do I know which one to choose?